 31. “Inside Out” (2011)

-A song about ex sex so hot it literally turns you into a Pixar movie, “Inside Out” was never officially a Femme Fatale single despite a stellar production pedigree (Hot 100 maestros Dr. Luke, Max Martin, and Bonnie McKee) and a shuddering let’s-make-the-downstairs-neighbors-hate-us hook.
-Looking back, it definitely deserved a better shot at the charts — or at least a 2 a.m. callback. –L.G.
+A song about sex so hot it literally turns you into a Pixar movie, "Inside Out" was never officially a Femme Fatale single despite a stellar production pedigree (Hot 100 maestros Dr. Luke, Max Martin, and Bonnie McKee) and a shuddering let's-make-the-downstairs-neighbors-hate-us hook.
+Looking back, it definitely deserved a better shot at the charts—or at least a 2 a.m. callback. —L.G.

 30. “I’m Not a Girl, Not Yet a Woman” (2001)

-So fire hot, a twenty out of ten: this Femme Fatale gem packs a groove so funky and fierce, it defies all laws of physics and mathematics. –K.O.
+So fire hot, a 20 out of 10: This Femme Fatale gem packs a groove so funky and fierce, that it defies all laws of physics and mathematics. —K.O.